endormi/awesome-dj/CONTRIBUTING.md

 - End all descriptions with a full stop/period.
 - Check your spelling and grammar.

+> When adding django-packages, preferably use the `readthedocs` link and if it does not exist use `PyPI`

 ### For updating/fixing/adding django bootstrap code:

 - Search previous suggestions before making a new one, as yours may be a duplicate.